Nutella Ice Cream (No Cook, Eggless, Small Batch)

 How To Store Homemade Ice Cream

-Storing ice cream is just as important as making it because if you don’t freeze it properly, your ice cream will have ice crystals forming on the outside and possibly even become freeze burnt.
+Storing ice cream is just as important as making it because if you don’t freeze it properly, your eggless ice cream will have ice crystals forming on the outside and possibly even become freeze burnt.

 I use these small round freezer-proof plastic containers, which hold exactly 1 pint of ice cream.